Spaetzle

 PROBLEM – Help!
 My batter is too runny!

-SOLUTION - Mix in a small amount of flour.
-Go in small increments, adding a tablespoon of flour and increasing if necessary.
+SOLUTION – Mix in a small amount of flour.
+Add a tablespoon of flour in small increments and increase if necessary.

 PROBLEM – Help!
 My batter is too sticky!